SabotMBT/JDR_Portfolio/README.md

 Changelog:

+Ver 0.2: Creation of basic layout and style elements.

+- Created Header, Title, and Navbar
+- Established body sections
+- Established a sidebar
+- Made the site responsive to display width for ease of access by mobile devices.
+- Added placeholder texts (to be revised at a later date)

-Ver 0.15 Initial upload of blank index.html and style.css sheets, updated README to include a rough description and the beginning of the Changelog.
+Ver 0.15: Initial upload of blank index.html and style.css sheets, updated README to include a rough description and the beginning of the Changelog.

 Ver 0.1: Creation of GitHub repository.